Amitabh Mattoo

-Family, early life and education
+Personal life

-A son of the academic and writer Neerja Mattoo and the forester and civil servant Rajendra Kumar Mattoo, Amitabh received his early education at the Burn Hall School in Srinagar and then at the Jawaharlal Nehru University in New Delhi, following which he married Ajita, a member of the 1987 batch of the Indian Railway Accounts Service.
-He qualified for the Indian Police Service in 1987 and then IAS in 1988 through the combined civil service exam but preferred a career in academics.
-He went on to earn a DPhil in International Relations from the University of Oxford, writing a history of the campaign for nuclear disarmament.
+A son of the academic and writer Neerja Mattoo and the forester and civil servant Rajendra Kumar Mattoo, Amitabh received his early education at the Burn Hall School in Srinagar before attending the Jawaharlal Nehru University in New Delhi.
+He married Ajita, a member of the 1987 batch of the Indian Railway Accounts Service.
+He qualified for the Indian Police Service in 1987 and the Indian Administrative Services (IAS) in 1988 through the Combined Civil Services Examination, but pursued a career in academics.
+He went on to earn a PhD in International Relations from the University of Oxford, writing a history of the campaign for nuclear disarmament.
 He describes the ten days of youth that he spent in Tihar jail as part of student protests at JNU as a 'life-shaping experience'.

-Mattoo comes from a well-known and progressive Kashmiri Pandit family of Srinagar, which never left the valley during the years of conflict.
-Before the land reforms in Jammu and Kashmir, his family were among the most influential feudal landlords, aristocrats and administrators in the region.
+Mattoo comes from the Kashmiri Pandit family of Srinagar.
+Before the land reforms in Jammu and Kashmir, his family consisted of some of the region's feudal landlords, aristocrats, and administrators.
 Examining the recent social history of his own ethnic group, Mattoo remarks:

 Indeed, the intriguing history of the Kashmiri Pandit community is an anomaly in contemporary times that has privileged stories of ideological clashes, confronting cultures and competing nationalisms.
 Where else would you find an educated (with 100% literacy), mostly professional, materially successful, religiously liberal, politically flexible, totally non-violent, microscopic minority inhabiting one of the most conflicted and contested parts of the country?
-They lived, in retrospect, fairy-tale lives; and that charmed life turned into a nightmare in the 1990s.
+They lived, in retrospect, fairy-tale lives, and that charmed life turned into a nightmare in the 1990s.